Video-Oasis: Rethinking Evaluation of Video Understanding: Implementation Details of Video-Oasis

 \paragraph{\textbf{Blind Test ($\mathcal{C}_{blind} = \emptyset$)}} In this configuration, all auxiliary inputs are removed.
 The model must rely solely on linguistic priors and internal world knowledge.

 \paragraph{\textbf{Audio Test ($\mathcal{C}_{audio} = \mathcal{T}_{whisper}$)}} Here, the context is replaced by a text transcript $\mathcal{T}$ generated from the video's audio track.
-We use whisper-v3 (large)~\cite{whisper} to extract speech.
+We use Whisper-v3 (large)~\cite{whisper} to extract speech.
 This setup identifies questions that can be solved solely from the speech transcript, indicating that they primarily require textual understanding rather than visual reasoning.

-\paragraph{\textbf{Narrative Test ($\mathcal{C}_{narrative} = \mathcal{S}_{concat}$)}} The video is uniformly partitioned into 8 temporal chunks (16 frames each), where a single caption is extracted per chunk via CARE~\cite{care} and concatenated chronologically to form $\mathcal{S}_{concat}$.
-Since our setup relies on simple caption concatenation without sophisticated summarization, success in this test suggests that the task reflects document-level understanding (\eg, pattern matching or attribute recognition) rather than spatio-temporal video understanding.
+\paragraph{\textbf{Summary Test ($\mathcal{C}_{summary} = \mathcal{S}_{concat}$)}} The video is uniformly partitioned into 8 temporal chunks (16 frames each), where a single caption is extracted per chunk via CARE~\cite{care} and concatenated chronologically to form $\mathcal{S}_{concat}$.
+Since our setup relies on simple caption concatenation without sophisticated summarization, success in this test suggests that the task may rely more on text-based reasoning, such as pattern matching or attribute recognition, than on grounded visual perception from the raw video.